rushikeshakhare/investorbook/react-prompt.md

 ## Your Task

 You met with the CEO and promised to deliver a clean, fast UI for working with the data -- in just four hours!
-The simplest option is to provide a basic CRUD interface for the three tables, but if that looks too easy, the advanced version is to build a spreadsheet-style interface.
+The basic option is to provide a basic CRUD interface for the three tables, but if that looks too easy, the advanced version is to build a spreadsheet-style interface.